15-minute city: Limitations

-Limitations of the 15-minute city concept include the difficulty or impracticality of implementing the 15-minute city concept in established urban areas, where land use patterns and infrastructure are already in place.
-Additionally, the concept may not be feasible in areas with low population density, such as those with extensive urban sprawl, or in areas where lower-income workers commute long distances to or from.
+Scholars have identified several limitations of the 15-minute city concept.
+According to Pozoukidou and Chatziyiannaki, the 15-minute city may be difficult to implement into already established urban areas, where land use patterns and infrastructure already exist.
+They also argue that the model may be less feasible in lower-density areas, such as sprawling suburbs, and for lower-income workers who have to commute longer distances.

 Noted exceptions include Chengdu, which used the 15-minute city concept to curb sprawl, and Melbourne, where Lord Mayor Sally Capp stressed the importance of public transit in expanding the radius of the 15-minute city.

-In a paper published in the journal Sustainability, Georgia Pozoukidou and Zoi Chatziyiannaki write that the creation of dense, walkable urban cores often leads to gentrification or displacement of lower-income residents to outlying neighborhoods due to rising property values; to counteract this, the authors argue for affordable housing provisions to be integral with 15-minute city policies.
+In a paper published in the journal Sustainability, Georgia Pozoukidou and Zoi Chatziyiannaki argue that while the 15-minute city promotes sustainability and accessibility, the concentration of the amenities and infrastructure is dense, walkable urban cores may increase property values and accelerate gentrification.
+They warn that without affordable housing policies and equity protection, these planning strategies risk causing lower-income residents to move to peripheral areas, undermining the model's social inclusion goals.

 Furthermore, when the concept is applied as a literal spatial analysis research tool, it then refers to the use of an isochrone to express the radius of an area considered local.
 Isochrones have a long history of use in transportation planning and are constructed primarily using two variables: time and speed.
-However, the reliance on population-wide conventions, such as gait speed, to estimate the buffer zones of accessible areas may not accurately reflect the mobility capabilities of specific population groups, like the elderly.
-This may result in potential inaccuracies and fallacies in research models.
+However, Boukouras states that reliance on population-wide conventions, such as gait speed, to estimate the buffer zones of accessible areas may not accurately reflect the mobility capabilities of certain groups, including elderly residents.
+This may result in potential inaccuracies in research models.